 |MEMORY LOSS||Short term||Most short term and some long term||Most short and long term||Almost all short and long term|

 |FUNCTIONAL LOSS||Instrumental activities of daily living (IADLs)||Most IADLs and some basic activities of daily living (ADLs)||Basic ADLs||Dependent for all activities|

 History should include discussion of possible subtle functional changes.
-These can include forgetting appointments, problems with finances, misplacing common objects in odd places, and kitchen mishaps.
+These can include forgetting appointments, problems with finances, misplacing common objects in odd places, and driving or kitchen mishaps.
 Generally, patients and families will note a history of progressive memory impairment, followed by impairments in language and visuospatial functioning.
 Patients may develop inability to recognize faces (prosopagnosia) and objects (visual agnosia), although they may not be aware of the problem.
-Neuropsychiatric and behavioral changes, which can be most burdensome to families, often follow.10
+Neuropsychiatric and behavioral changes, which can be most burdensome to families, often follow.3,13

 The history for suspected MCI is similar to that for dementia.